 It comes in cylinders that make it virtually impossible to spill... and if it is spilled, propane immediately evaporates so you don’t need to worry about cleanup.
 It’s clean burning too, at least when compared with gasoline.
 On top of this, propane generators are typically much quieter than gas generators, which make quite a racket.

 For an emergency preparedness kit, propane is valuable because you can still acquire it when there's a major power outage.
-It doesn't require electricity to fill a tank of propane.
-It also has a long shelf life.
-You can only store gas for about 12 months, but you can store propane indefinitely.
-It will literally outlast the container holding it.
+You don’t need electricity to fill a tank of propane, and it also has a long shelf life.
+You can only store gas for about 12 months, but you can store propane indefinitely - it will literally outlast the container holding it.
 So the only long-term concern is maintaining the tank.
 This allows you to stock up on it without worrying that it's going to degrade and be useless when you need it.

 It’s not all sunshine and roses though, propane does have its downsides.
 Propane generators are significantly more complicated than gas generators, which means it’s much harder to repair one when they do break down.
 Propane also doesn’t function well in extreme cold conditions, so if it gets below 20° Fahrenheit where you live, you should probably consider a gas, or dual fuel generator.